-We originate and may in the future acquire floating-rate assets.
+Through our Manager, we originate both fixed and floating-rate loans and going forward, we intend to have the majority of our loans by aggregate commitments accrue at floating rates.
 These are assets in which the loans may be subject to periodic and lifetime interest rate caps and floors, which limit the amount by which the asset's interest yield may change during any given period.
 However, our borrowing costs pursuant to our financing agreements may not be subject to similar restrictions.
 Therefore, in a period of increasing interest rates, interest rate costs on our borrowings could increase without limitation by caps, while the interest-rate yields on our floating-rate assets would effectively be limited.
 In addition, floating-rate assets may be subject to periodic payment caps that result in some portion of the interest being deferred and added to the principal outstanding.
 This could result in our receipt of cash income from such assets in an amount that is less than the amount that we would need to pay the interest cost on our related borrowings.
 These factors could lower our net interest income or cause a net loss during periods of rising interest rates, which would harm our financial condition, cash flows and results of operations.